MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-acl.md

 Certificate templates are Active Directory objects with an ACL controlling the access to the object.
 Besides determining enrollment permissions, the ACL also determines permissions for editing the object itself.

-If, for any reason, there is an entry in the ACL that grants a built-in, unprivileged group, such as *Authenticated users*, *Domain users*, or *Everyone*, with permissions that allow for template setting changes, like *Full control* or *Write DACL*, an adversary can introduce a template misconfiguration, escalate privileges, and compromise the entire domain.
+If, for any reason, there is an entry in the ACL that grants a built-in, unprivileged group with permissions that allow for template setting changes, an adversary can introduce a template misconfiguration, escalate privileges, and compromise the entire domain.

+Examples of built-in, unprivileged groups are *Authenticated users*, *Domain users*, or *Everyone*.
+Examples of permissions that allow for template setting changes are *Full control* or *Write DACL*.

 ## How do I use this security assessment to improve my organizational security posture?